 METHODOLOGY

 With its roots in structural filmmaking, site-integrity 'performs' place by presenting recorded material back in the site where it was originally filmed, using bespoke motorised recording/playback devices.
-This enables an exact transfer of scale and time as the pre-recorded films map the architectural site as “a kind of matching of the world with its representation” Hamlyn, 2003).
+This enables an exact transfer of scale and time as the pre-recorded films map the architectural site, matching the world with its representation.
 These artistic devices are used as creatures of autonomy, a source of possibility through which site materiality might be found and shared.

-This research builds upon "place as emergent, relational and beyond representational regimes" (Massey, 2005).
+This practice builds upon "place as emergent, relational and beyond representational regimes" (Massey, 2005).
 Positioning the viewer within a dynamic live setting creates an opportunity for audiences to experience their relationship and reading of the site.
 This avoids the controversial 'framing' of place and instead offers an experience in the 'here and now', in spatial extension and temporal duration.
-Site-integrity serves a dual purpose: as a reflexive methodology for site users and as a facilitator for dialogue and scholarly exchange between multiple parties.
+In site-integrity place is apparatus – i.e. it depends on which elements are operationalised and should be assessed in terms of affective experience.